Hypnotherapy is a mind-body therapy that aims to guide the mind a certain way to help change specific thoughts, feelings, perceptions and behaviours.

 All qualifications related to the FHT’s Register modalities must be reviewed by the FHT Education Panel.
 The qualification is reviewed by an expert in that particular therapy prior to the registrant being accepted to the FHT Therapist Register.

 Practical led and observed training to Qualifications and Credit Framework (QCF) Level 3 equivalent or above.
 This will ensure the course is mapped to the above standards.

 By choosing a hypnotherapist who is an FHT member, you can be confident that they are professionally trained, qualified and insured.
-They will also be listed on our Complementary Healthcare Therapist Register, as hypnotherapy is considered a form of complementary healthcare.
+They will also be listed on our FHT Therapist Register, as hypnotherapy is considered a form of complementary healthcare.